balramsinghindia/Website-Performance-Optimization-Techniques/README.md

 # Web Performance

-## Website Performance and Optimization: Sachin K/ Vijay
+## Website Performance and Optimization: Sachin K & Vijay
 This section will cover in depth description about perfomance and optimization of front-end applications.

-## Performance Tips on React : @shobhitghai
+## Performance Tips on React : Shobhit & Nishat
 Focus of this session would be tips specific to React application.
 It will also describe use of various tools that can help measure performance of React apps.

-## Tooling to measure your website performance: Gopal
+## Tooling to measure your website performance: Gopal & Krishank
 This section will elaborate how tools can help measure the performance of the web application.